adamsteff/capstone_create_blue_green_pipeline/README.md

 The #Create cluster pipeline# uses eksctl to create an AWS EKS cluster through CloudFormation.
 This CloudFormation Scripts can be found in that repository.

 ## Overview
-The pipeline has been designed so when code changes are made to the different branches.
-The step run will are conditional.
-The steps in the pipeline are as follows.
+The pipeline has been designed so when code changes are made to the different branches, the steps will run in a conditional format.
+The steps in the pipeline are as follows:

 ### Lint HTML
-This step is used to makes sure there is no syntax error in the code
+This step is used to makes sure there is no syntax error in the .php files

 ### Build Docker Image
 This step builds a new docker image of the website